This big budget sleaze classic has had a very long history with the Australian censors.

 Registered subject to the special condition that all advertising clearly indicates that this film is a "modified version".

 In May 1981, Roadshow appealed to the Review Board to look again at the Censorship Board's decision.
 They were obviously not objecting to the R-rating, so we can only assume that it was with the special condition.
 Telling the public the truth that CALIGULA was censored would not be good for business.
 As it turned out the review failed, and the film was released theatrically with the warning attached.

 Roadshow Home Video was the first to release CALIGULA on tape.
 The print ran 143:19, and was the same as the Theatrical Version, with the cover having the same 'modified version' warning.
 Thanks to Stephen F for the cover scan.

 Roadshow released it a second time with a cover that was made to look like mock red velvet.
-Thanks to Dan for the cover scan.
+Thanks to VHS Vigilante for the cover scan.
 This particular CALIGULA tape is very rare.

 In May 1984, Palace Home Video received an X-rating for a 143m tape.
 It

 was accompanied by the warning that the film contained sex and violence that

 The X-rating had only been introduced four-months earlier, and there was a brief period where it was considered not just for sex films, but also for material that was too extreme for the R-rating.
 During this time, violence could exist in the X-rated category, and films such as CALIGULA, FANTASM, FANTASM COMES AGAIN, JUNGLE WARRIORS, PINK FLAMINGOS, LA BETE, and ROSEMARY'S KILLER were awarded this rating.
 The guidelines were swiftly tightened up to remove violence, though pro-censorship groups will try to tell you otherwise.